blacksaildivision/lamponsteroids/README.md

 --------------
 **yum** - Handles package management, security features and package installation optimisations.

+**users** - Handle users/groups management and enables sudo.

 **centos** - Takes care of system settings.
-Configure groups and users.
-Enable sudo.
 Configure secure SSH.
 Set up firewall based on iptables.
 Disable Transparent Huge Pages.
 You can setup logrotate scripts with this role as well.

 **ntp** - Takes care of system timezone and NTP server.
 It uses Chrony for using NTP.